|

 it, you may change amount and/or reference.

-Facilities page creates the same buttons for Facility sub-accounts, which
+Facilities page create the same buttons for Facility sub-accounts, which

 can be used in the same way.